Fruktus/QuadradiusPreservationProject/web/README.md

 ```

 the `build` command will create a production build in a folder `.next`
-The `start` command will start the production server.
+The `start` command will start the production web server.